 Keeping track of triggers

 Tyler, an assistant professor in the Department of Family and Community Medicine at McGovern School of Medicine at UTHealth, suggests keeping track of when, where, and with whom your sadness appears.
 She says sometimes there are specific patterns that we don’t necessarily see unless we carefully monitor our mood.
 There are several apps you can download from your mobile device to help you do this.
-She specifically recommends My Life, Mindshift CBT, and Daylio.
+She specifically recommends Mindshift CBT and Daylio.

 “If a certain situation triggers your distress, think about if/how to make a change.
 If you feel you need help, reach out to trusted family members and friends who are supportive,” Tyler said.
 “If you need something more, don’t be afraid to seek professional guidance.”